rehierl/html-outliner-spec/issue-associations-notes.md

 the document's TOC get folded and unfolded depending on which nodes are visible within the browser's window.

-NOTE - The `innerNodes` property allows to normalize documents by injecting `<section>` elements if needed.
-In that context, **normalized** would have this
-meaning: A section element corresponds with a single section object.
+NOTE - The `innerNodes` property could allow to inject `<section>` elements if they are missing.
+That way, each document could be changed such that each section element corresponds with exactly one section object - i.e. **normalized**.

 NOTE - The `innerNodes` list property itself does not state that any node within a section must be added to that list.
 The number of nodes associated with a